mmphego/mmphego.github.io/_posts/2021-06-16-How-I-setup-a-private-PyPI-server-using-Docker-and-Ansible-Continues.md

 # Conclusion
 Congratulations!!!

-Accessing your fqdn you should see the devpi home page listing your indices:
+Accessing your FQDN you should see the devpi home page listing your indices:
 ![image](https://user-images.githubusercontent.com/7910856/122233152-1cf62900-cebc-11eb-979c-474ed3465823.png)

 Assuming that everything was set up correctly.
-You now have local/private PyPI server running in a Docker container which is under config management, thus ensuring deterministic builds and a single command can torn it down or bring it up.
+You now have a local/private PyPI server running in a Docker container that is under config management, thus ensuring deterministic builds and a single command can tear it down or bring it up.

 This was a great Ansible and Nginx learning curve for me and if you have reached the end of this post.
 I appreciate you!